uoft-sts/Backtesting_Model/README.md

 ## After Running

 We can send csv files and specify date range on the react frontend on localhost:3000\
-Then the data in csv will be sent to terminal
+Then the data in csv will be sent to the backend terminal.